alex0xbe0/fiat-ui-instructions/README.md

 # How to run a decentralized version of Fiat UI for free (in < 5 minutes)

-Below, I'll walk you through how to run your own Fiat UI for free.
+Below, I'll walk you through how to run your own Fiat UI in less than 5 minutes.

 Instructions:
 1. [Create a free Alchemy account](https://www.alchemy.com/)